-Lori is a Certified Healthcare Interior Designer (CHID) certificate through the American Academy of Healthcare Interior Designers (AAHID).
-Lori joined the board of the American Academy of Healthcare Interior Designers in 2014; in 2016, she is proud to be serving the organization as the President of the board.
-Additionally, Lori is certified through the Center for Health Design’s Evidence Based Design Accreditation (EDAC) program and NCIDQ.
+Lori is a Certified Healthcare Interior Designer (CHID) through the American Academy of Healthcare Interior Designers (AAHID).
+She joined the board of AAHID in 2014; in 2016, she served as the board President.
+Lori is certified through the Center for Health Design’s Evidence Based Design Accreditation (EDAC) program and NCIDQ.

 Lori speaks across the country including numerous engagements at the Environmental Design Research Association’s (EDRA) annual conference since 2013, the Center for Health Design’s Pebble Colloquia, the annual Healthcare Design Conference and she has spoken at Environments for Aging.
 She served as a Best of NeoCon juror for numerous years, including the upcoming 2018 competition, and as an EDRA Certificate of Research Excellence juror for 2016.
 Lori’s research topics include wayfinding, generational differences, and health and wellness.